Leather Furniture Repair: A Comprehensive Guide

-If you have leather chairs or leather furniture, you know that it is made to last forever, unless something happens.
+If you have leather chairs or leather furniture, you know that it is made to last forever unless something happens.
 But what if that leather tears or rips, or a seam splits?
-Is it time to buy new or is there something you can do to repair your leather?
+Is it time to buy something new, or is there something you can do to repair your leather?

 While you examine the damaged area in your leather, whether it's torn or ripped, there are a few things you should look for to determine if sewing the leather repair is a good option.
 Usually it is, but there are a few things to watch for that cannot be stitched.

 Types of Leather Tears NOT to Restitch

 - Large tears that are over an inch in diameter

 - Rips or tears that have an arrow shape or point, with rips on either side